Apparel Inventory Management

 2. Clothing Inventory Management Excel and Spreadsheet

-This excel template features columns for product ID, SKU, product description, quantity on hand, reorder level, and supplier details.
+This Excel template features columns for product ID, SKU, product description, quantity on hand, reorder level, and supplier details.
 Retailers can also add formulas to automate calculations, such as stock level alerts and reorder points.

 free clothing inventory management template

-Download this excel template in the form of an excel using the button above.
+Download this Excel template in the form of an Excel using the button above.
 You can download both of these spreadsheets as Excel files after copying the spreadsheet via File > Download.

 Apparel Brands Boosting Inventory Efficiency with Prediko [Case Studies]